How to Easily Peel Garlic

 It sounds hacky, but it really works.

 Grab two bowls of similar size.
 Place the head of garlic in one bowl and smash with the bottom of the other bowl.
 You can also smash between two cutting boards.

 Put the whole crushed bulb in one bowl with the other bowl on top.
 Shake vigorously for 10-15 seconds to separate the papery outer layer from the garlic clove.

-Test Kitchen tips: You can also use a firm plastic food storage container with a lid—try any of these.
+Test Kitchen tips: You can also use a firm plastic food storage container with a lid.
 A jar works, too, but the process will take longer.
 This can also be done with just a few garlic cloves rather than the whole bulb, but it will require more shaking to get the peels off.

 How to Peel Garlic in the Microwave